dylanpoch/Condenscreen/README.md

 squeue -u <your_username>
 ```

--Download the analyzed output files and continue to Step #4.
+- Download the analyzed output files and continue to Step #4.